 We also offer representation in care proceedings, acting for both parents, and children through their court-appointed guardian.

 Surrogacy and adoption

-Our solicitors also offer a unique surrogacy service; advising and assisting the surrogate or the intended parents throughout the entire surrogacy process, for the UK and international arrangements.
-Once the child is born, we can also represent the surrogate or the intended parents through the court process to obtain parental orders.
+Our unique surrogacy service advises and assists surrogates or the intended parents through the entire surrogacy process and includes UK and international arrangements.
+Once the child is born, we can also represent surrogates or the intended parents through the court process to obtain parental orders.